Azhar-Mohammad/Currency-Converter/README.md

-Certainly!
+<h1>Currency Converter</h1>

 The program you provided is a simple currency converter that allows the user to input a source currency, a target currency, and an amount to convert.
 It uses the `requests` library to fetch exchange rate data from the Frankfurter API and performs the currency conversion.
-Here's a step-by-step explanation of the program:

 1. **Import the `requests` Library:**
    ```python